Attendance

 Lateness

-It is very important that children get into the habit of arriving at school on time every day as this sets the pattern for the rest of their school life.
+It is very important that children arrive at school on time every day as this sets the pattern for the rest of their school life.
+Our school day starts at 8.45am and the register is taken at 8.55am.

-If your child arrives late before the close of the register they will receive a late mark – ‘L’.
-If they arrive more than 30 minutes late for a session, after the close of register, they will receive a ‘U’ mark which counts as an unauthorised absence.
+If your child arrives after the register but before 9.25am, they will receive a late mark.
+If they arrive after 9.25am they will receive an unauthorised absence mark.

 Regular lateness not only seriously disrupts the learning of the child arriving late but also interrupts the learning of the class they are arriving late to.